 The biblical David was a significant subject for Renaissance artists.
 Moreover, it had been treated by sculptors as Donatello, Michelangelo, and Verrocchio.
-Bernini’s sculpture is not self-contained, but rather interacts with space around the artwork.
-Talking about other famous depictions of David, Michelangelo showed him preparing for the battle, while Verrochio and Donatello showed him victorious afterwards.
+Bernini’s sculpture is not self-contained but rather interacts with space around the artwork.
+Talking about other famous depictions of David, Michelangelo showed him preparing for the battle, while Verrochio and Donatello showed him victorious afterward.
 On the other hand, Bernini portrayed David in the act of throwing the stone.

 Throwing protagonists were so much rare in post-Antiquity sculptures

-- It is said that while working, Bernini’s friend and future pontiff Maffeo Barberini held a mirror in front of the sculptor, so David’s grimace reflects the grin of the author
+- It is said that while working, Bernini’s friend and future pontiff Maffeo Barberini held a mirror in front of the sculptor, so David’s grimace reflects the grin of the author.

-- Bernini received the commission to carve the statue of David from Cardinal Scipione Borghese
+- Bernini received the commission to carve the statue of David from Cardinal Scipione Borghese.

-- Before creating the statue, Bernini studied the Bible passages regarding David and Goliath and sculptures of David from other artists
+- Before creating the statue, Bernini studied the Bible passages regarding David and Goliath and sculptures of David from other artists.

-- The artwork was completed in seven months
+- The artwork was completed in seven months.

-- The artist did his best to show the subject’s emotions as vivid and realistic
+- The artist did his best to show the subject’s emotions as vivid and realistic.

-- David by Bernini is a complex sculpture that emphasizes the flourishing baroque movement of the early 17th century
+- David by Bernini is a complex sculpture that emphasizes the flourishing baroque movement of the early 17th century.

 - The story of David and Goliath – one of the most recognizable in the Judeo-Christian tradition

-- There were other three famous sculptures of David by Michelangelo, Verrochio and Donatello
+- There were other three famous sculptures of David by Michelangelo, Verrochio, and Donatello.